poonchuanan/tp/docs/UserGuide.md

 **traKCAL** is a desktop application for managing and visualizing your calorie intake, optimized for use via Command Line Interface (CLI) whilst retaining the benefits of a Graphical User Interface (GUI).

-This guide walks you through the various features available in **traKCAL**.

 If you are a fast typist, **traKCAL** is perfect for you!

 <br>